SAFE (Sexual Assault Facilitation and Education) Peer Education Workshops

-The LET’S RAVE peer education program is based on the concept of “students teaching students”.
+The SAFE peer education program is based on the concept of “students teaching students”.
 Peer educators present workshops to their peers on campus on various issues, including sexual assault awareness, university resources, prevention and bystander intervention training.
-During a mandatory 6 week training session, peer educators will gain valuable communication and presentation skills to raise awareness about sexual assault on Pitt’s campus.
+During mandatory training, peer educators will gain valuable communication and presentation skills to raise awareness about sexual assault on Pitt’s campus.